-Help for Children Canada was founded in 2004 by M. Corey Goldman as a way to unite the Canadian hedge fund industry in support of HFC's global mission of treating and preventing chld abuse.
+Help for Children Canada was founded in 2004 by M. Corey Goldman as a way to unite the Canadian hedge fund industry in support of HFC's global mission of treating and preventing child abuse.
 Corey Goldman now serves as the President of HFC Canada and has been actively involved in the Committee of Hearts since this affiliate's inception.
 The Committee of Hearts continues to enjoy success in raising funds for organizations dedicated to aiding abused and neglected children.